caverar/ROS_Robotics_Lab1/README.md

 * Maria Alejandra Rojas Frontanilla
 * Camilo Andres Vera Ruiz

-## Some of The Most-used Linux Commands

-Pending...

 ## Connecting ROS to Matlab

 ### What are we going to do?